 A step by step guide on how to calculate your tax refund in Australia

-When tax-filing season rolls around, many backpackers get a pleasant surprise when they receive their tax refund.
+When tax-filing season rolls around, many backpackers get a pleasant surprise when they receive their Australian tax return.

 They may be due tax back simply because they paid too much income tax during the year, or they were entitled to claim certain deductions on their tax return.